The Sign (Bluey): Release and marketing

 "The Sign" was announced by the ABC in early November 2023.
 A teaser was released on the 14th of that month, and a trailer the following 25 March; the day before it aired, Ludo uploaded a "Previously on..." recap on YouTube covering all three series.
 The lead-up to its broadcast was shrouded in secrecy on BBC Studios' part.

 Following 7 April's prelude episode "Ghostbasket", "The Sign" aired on 14 April 2024 on ABC Television/ABC Kids and ABC iView in Australia, along with Disney+ and Disney Junior/Disney Channel outlets elsewhere; it also premiered on New Zealand's TVNZ+ on the 22nd.
 On its broadcast day, a crowd of hundreds gathered at Melbourne's Federation Square for a special screening.

 In advance of "The Sign's" premiere, the Heeler family's home was "listed" (with an address in Brisbane's Oxley suburb) on Domain, an Australian real-estate site.
 Almost two weeks after the episode aired, Zillow launched a commercial paying homage to it, produced by Ryan Reynolds' Maximum Effort company.
-Featuring real-life dog actors who resembled the original animated characters, it was narrated by Dan Brumm (who also voices Uncle Stripe).
+Featuring real-life dog actors who resembled the original animated characters, it was narrated by the series' sound designer Dan Brumm (who also voices Uncle Stripe).

+A graphic novel adaptation titled Bluey: The Sign was released on 4 November 2025.

+"The Sign" was later released in Japanese theatres on 12 June 2026.